fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - // manually added
-- There is an operator: 'komplexe Konjugation'
+- There is a unary operator: 'komplexe Konjugation'
 - The type of argument1 of 'komplexe Konjugation' is 'complex number'.
 - The result type of 'komplexe Konjugation' is 'complex number'.